 The same applies to the lid and the rim of the crockpot.
 Check for build up of grime in the grooves and crevices.

-What about the removable pot?
+Discoloration, stains and residue: What about the removable pot?
 Is it stained?
-Are there white residue marks remaining on the surface?
+Is there discoloration — like white residue marks remaining on the surface?

 - Bar Keepers Cleanser & Polish (recommended but optional)

-The best way to clean your crock pot
+The follow is how to clean ceramic crock pot liner.